nick-otter/nick-otter.github.io/_posts/2020-11-26-how to monitor TCPIP.md

 If you manage a server that receives or transmits over TCP/IP, how can this be monitored?

 Using tcpdump and maybe some wireshark, let's work it out.
+Jump to the end of the article for some cheatsheets on IPv4 and TCP headers.

 # TCP/IP overview